sfc-gh-miwhitaker/simple-stream/README.md

 SELECT * FROM V_PARTITION_EFFICIENCY;
 ```

-For live dashboards, save these queries in Snowsight Workspaces or your BI tool of choice and point stakeholders to the quick narrative in [`docs/LAB_GUIDE.md`](docs/LAB_GUIDE.md) (Phase 4) for recommended charts and KPIs.
+For live dashboards, save these queries in Snowsight Workspaces or your BI tool of choice.
+See [`docs/05-MONITORING.md`](docs/05-MONITORING.md) for recommended charts, KPIs, and dashboard templates.

 ## Getting Updates